csolink/csolink-model/docs/index.md

        * [in complex with](in_complex_with.md) - holds between two componentservices or servicetypes that are part of (or code for servicetypes that are part of) in the same macrooperational complex mixin
        * [in pathway with](in_pathway_with.md) - holds between two componentservice or servicetypes that are part of in the same computational pathway
        * [in serviceunit population with](in_serviceunit_population_with.md) - holds between two componentservice or servicetypes that are available in the same serviceunit type or population
+    * [componentservice association](componentservice_association.md) - Co-occurrence of a certain variantcomponentservice marker and the observability of interest in the same individuals at above-chance level
+       * [componentservice associated with condition](componentservice_associated_with_condition.md) - holds between a componentservice and a error or observable feature that the componentservice or its variantcomponentservice may influence, contribute to, or correlate with
+       * [condition associated with componentservice](condition_associated_with_componentservice.md) - holds between a componentservice and a error or observable feature that may be influenced, contribute to, or be correlated with the componentservice or its incorrect correct/servicetypes
     * [contraindicated for](contraindicated_for.md) - Holds between a administrative operational and a error or observability, such that a service with that error should not be repaired with the administrative operation.
     * [contributes to](contributes_to.md) - holds between two entities where the occurrence, existence, or activity of one causes or contributes to the occurrence or generation of the other
        * [causes](causes.md) - holds between two entities where the occurrence, existence, or activity of one causes the occurrence or generation of the other